WORK

 PHYSICS

-I specialized in complex systems — particularly artificial intelligence — where the same mathematical models describe behavior in biology, economics, and physics.
+To understand how computers shape our world, I studied their underlying mechanisms.
+I specialized in complex systems — especially artificial intelligence — where mathematical models describe behavior across biology, economics, and physics.

 PHYSICS & ART